Threshold Profiles

 Important to note, Threshold Profiles are configured by administrative level and are available for any user with dashboard edit capability; these thresholds cannot be seen for normal usage.
 (Thresholds are added in the Policies area of system administration.)

-Help is covered in the General Settings area of Analytics documentation.
+Help is covered in the General Settings area of Cisco Provider Connectivity Assurance documentation.

 Policies – Threshold Profiles Configuration Examples